-Rule Changes for 2013:
+Rule Changes for 2015:

 Go to the Tech & Safety page for a quick reference of this years rule changes.

-Please note that all drivers and boats participating in any LODBRS, ADBA, CDBA, KDBA, SDBA or SLDBA event, regardless if the association you belong to is affiliated with LODBRS or not, will have to be in compliance with all the rules contained in the 2013 LODBRS Rulebook.
+Please note that all drivers and boats participating in any LODBRS, ADBA, CDBA, KDBA, SDBA or SLDBA event, regardless if the association you belong to is affiliated with LODBRS or not, will have to be in compliance with all the rules contained in the 2015 LODBRS Rulebook.

 LODBRS will continue Capsule Recertification Program this season, along with sonic testing of cages.
 If you don’t have, or are missing a SFI sticker, let us know, and we will assist you in getting them.